marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/mips-function-attributes.rst

 .. index:: micromips function attribute, nomicromips function attribute

-.. gcc-attr:: micromips, MIPS, nomicromips, MIPS
+.. mips-fn-attr:: micromips, MIPS, nomicromips, MIPS

   On MIPS targets, you can use the ``micromips`` and ``nomicromips`` function attributes to locally select or turn off microMIPS code generation.